realrashid/sweet-alert/readme.md

 ## Rashid  – Coming Soon Responsive Template

-**Rashid  – Coming Soon Responsive Template** is the perfect template for your freelancer/web agencies!
+**Rashid  – Coming Soon Responsive Template** is the perfect template for freelancers and web agencies!

 Tested on Chrome 26.0, Firefox 20.0, Safari 5.1.7, IE 10, Opera 16.0.
 Limited support for IE8/9.